 Royal Jelly is a creamy substance is produced by bee’s to nourish their queen.
 Royal Jelly is rich in amino acids, lipids, sugars, some vitamins, fatty acids and most importantly, proteins.
 It contains ample levels of iron and calcium.
 Royal Jelly also contains acetylcholine, which is needed to transmit nerve messages from cell to cell.
 Regular consumption of high-quality Royal Jelly has been shown to help balance hormones.

-Search around for a high-quality brand at your local trusted health food store.
+Search around for a high-quality brand at your local trusted health food store or try this one.

 Step Four: Get squeaky clean